 Bangladesh's MSME sector holds untapped potential to harness the power of digital tools to improve business outcomes, increase productivity, and become more resilient to future economic shocks.
 Many MSMEs in Bangladesh are at an early stage of their digital transformation journey.
-About half of surveyed MSMEs were online, and even among these online businesses, face-to-face communication was the most popular method of conducting key business activities.
-This reliance on offline methods can be explained by two major barriers to digital tool use reported by respondents: (1) a lack of knowledge about digital tools and (2) digital tools' perceived lack of relevance to their businesses.
-Though these two challenges may help explain why digital tool use decreased slightly among respondents during the COVID-19 pandemic, the findings also indicate that MSMEs have used digital tools in the past, albeit inconsistently.
+About half of surveyed MSMEs were online, and even among surveyed online businesses, face-to-face communication was the most frequently reported method of conducting the business activities about which they were asked.
+This reliance on offline methods can be explained by two major barriers to digital tool use reported by respondents: (1) a lack of knowledge about digital tools and (2) digital tools' perceived lack of relevance to their business.
+Though these two challenges may help explain why digital tool use decreased slightly among respondents during the COVID-19 pandemic, the findings also indicate that surveyed MSMEs have used digital tools in the past, albeit inconsistently.

-The willingness of surveyed MSMEs to engage with digital technologies such as digital payment tools, for example, provide a possible 'on-ramp' to more holistic usage of digital tools.
+The willingness of some surveyed MSMEs to engage with digital tools such as digital payment tools, for example, provide a possible 'on-ramp' to more holistic usage of digital tools.
 Looking ahead, it will be important for public, private, and development sector stakeholders to identify opportunities like these to provide targeted, appropriate interventions to build digital skills at scale among MSMEs in Bangladesh.
 Ensuring that all of Bangladesh's MSMEs can equitably participate in and benefit from digital transformation in the long-term is crucial to fostering inclusive and resilient growth in Bangladesh's economy and supporting Bangladesh in achieving its SDG commitments.

-Over half of all surveyed MSMEs in the hospitality, manufacturing and industry, and professional services sectors reported using digital tools for their businesses prior to and during COVID-19
+Over half of all surveyed MSMEs in the hospitality, manufacturing and industry, and professional services sectors reported using digital tools for their business prior to and during COVID-19

-Over half of all surveyed MSMEs in the hospitality, manufacturing and industry, and professional services sectors reported using digital tools for their businesses prior to and during COVID-19.
-The hospitality sector saw the highest percentage of MSMEs who reported that they had ever used digital tools for business purposes prior to the COVID-19 pandemic (68 percent), followed by manufacturing and industry (59 percent), professional services (58 percent), and retail and e-commerce (45 percent).
-This same pattern held in the past year since COVID-19, with the hospitality sector at 63 percent, manufacturing and industry at 60 percent, professional services at 51 percent and retail and e-commerce at 45 percent.
-It is important to note that the percentage of MSMEs who reported using digital tools for business purposes increased between both time periods in just one sector - manufacturing and industry, which saw a one percentage point increase to 60 percent.
+Over half of all surveyed MSMEs in the hospitality, manufacturing and industry, and professional services sectors reported using digital tools for their business prior to and during COVID-19.
+The hospitality sector saw the highest percentage of MSMEs who reported that they had ever used digital tools for business purposes prior to the COVID-19 pandemic (68 percent), followed by manufacturing and industry (59 percent), professional services (58 percent), and retail and e-commerce (45 percent).^{xoxii} This same pattern held in the past year since COVID-19, with the hospitality sector at 63 percent, manufacturing and industry at 60 percent, professional services at 51 percent and retail and e-commerce digital tools for business purposes increased between both periods in just one sector - manufacturing and industry, which saw a one percentage point increase to 60 percent.
 Even though reported MSME digital tool use tended to decrease during the pandemic (compared to the period before COVID-19), this finding demonstrates that MSMEs are willing to use digital tools - even if inconsistently.